-There are yet more examples of YouTube neglecting their talent and failing to reward to work and dedication shown by successful channels.
+There are yet more examples of YouTube neglecting its talent and failing to reward the work and dedication shown by successful channels.

 YouTube Rewind acts as somewhat of a yearly celebration of viral videos and ‘best of the year’ content.
 They are a yearly video series of sorts featuring the year’s top content alongside the top creators that made viral and popular videos for that year.